 Food and Drug Administration, HHS.

-All nominations for membership should be submitted electronically by logging into the FDA Advisory Nomination Portal: http://www.accessdata.fda.gov/scripts/FACTRSPortal/FACTRS/index.cfm or by mail to Advisory Committee Oversight and Management Staff, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
+All nominations for membership should be submitted electronically by logging into the FDA Advisory Nomination Portal at https://www.accessdata.fda.gov/scripts/FACTRSPortal/FACTRS/index.cfm or by mail to Advisory Committee Oversight and Management Staff, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
 32, Rm.
 5103, Silver Spring, MD 20993-0002.
-Information about becoming a member on an FDA advisory committee can also be obtained by visiting FDA's Web site at http://www.fda.gov/AdvisoryCommittees/default.htm.Start Further Info
+Information about becoming a member on an FDA advisory committee can also be obtained by visiting FDA's website at https://www.fda.gov/AdvisoryCommittees/default.htm.

 FOR FURTHER INFORMATION CONTACT:

-FDA is requesting nominations for voting members on the National Mammography Quality Assurance Advisory Committee.
+FDA is requesting nominations for voting members to fill upcoming vacancies on the National Mammography Quality Assurance Advisory Committee.

 I. General Description of the Committee Duties